beckgael/Mean-Shift-LSH/README.md

-# Nearest Neighbours Mean Shift LSH
+# Distributed Nearest Neighbours Mean Shift with Locality Sensitive Hashing DNNMS-LSH

-This algorithm was created during an internship at Laboratoire d'Informatique de Paris Nord with Lebbah Mustapha, Duong Tarn, Azzag Hanene and Beck Gaël.
-It's purpose is clustering of multivariate multidimensional dataset, especialy image.
-Mean Shift strenght is automatic detection of cluster number and contrary to K-means it can detect **non eliptical clusters**.

-## Recomandations

-It is recommand to normalize data unless your data has already features with the same order of magnitude due to distance computation.
+This algorithm was created during an internship at Computer Science Laboratory (Laboratoire d'Informatique de Paris Nord, LIPN) at the University of Paris 13, with Lebbah Mustapha, Duong Tarn, Azzag Hanene and Beck Gaël.
+Its purpose is to provide an efficient distributed implementation to cluster large multivariate multidimensional data sets (Big Data)  Nearest neighbor mean shift (NNMS) defines clusters in terms of locally density regions in the data density.
+The main advantages of NNMS are that it can **detect automatically** the number of clusters in the data set and detect **non-ellipsoidal** clusters, in contrast to k-means clustering.
+Exact nearest neighbors calculations in the standard NNMS prevent from being used on Big Data so we introduce approximate nearest neighbors via Locality Sensitive Hashing (LSH), which are based on random scalar projections of the data.
+To further improve the scalability, we implement NNMS-LSH in the distributed Spark/Scala ecosystem.

-### Paramaters
+### Parameters

 * **k** is the number of neighbours to look at in order to compute centroid.
+* **nbseg**  is a crucial parameter as larger values give faster but less accurate LSH approximate nearest neighbors, and as smaller values give slower but more accurate approximations.
-* **nbseg** number of segment on which we project vectors during LSH, this parameter should be big enough, under 20 results could be wrong depending on your data.
+* **nbblocs** is the number of segments on which the data vectors are projected during LSH.
+Its value should usually be larger than 20, depending on the data set.
-* **nbblocs** parameter is the bottleneck of this algorithm, the bigger it is the faster it compute but you risk to loose quality.
-* **cmin** is the threshold under which we fusion little cluster with the nearest cluster.
+* **cmin**  is the threshold under which clusters with fewer than cmin members are merged with the next nearest cluster.
-* **normalisation** define if you want normalize your data following this formula (X-Xmin)/(Xmax-Xmin).
+* **normalisation** is a flag if the data should be first normalized (X-Xmin)/(Xmax-Xmin)  before clustering.
 * **w** is a uniformisation constant for LSH.
 * **npPart** is the default parallelism outside the gradient ascent.
-* **yStarIter** is the number of iteration in gradient ascent
+* **yStarIter** is the maximum number of iterations in the gradient ascent in the mean shift update.
-* **threshold_cluster** is the threshold under which we give the same label to two points
+* **threshold_cluster** is the threshold under which two final mean shift iterates are considered to be in the same cluster.

+## Usage

+## Multivariate multidimensional clustering
+Unlike the image analysis which has a specific data pre-processing before the mean shift, for general multivariate multidimensional data sets, it is recommended to normalize data so that each variable has a comparable magnitude to the other variables to improve the performance in the distance matrix computation used to determine nearest neighbors.

 ### Image analysis
-In order to do image analysis it is recommand to convert data from RGB to Luv space and adding space index.

-## Usage
-This algorithm is build to work with indexed dataset.
-Usage is preety simple.
-Prepare your parsed dataset giving him index and rest of data.
-Use other functions to save result or make prediction for new data.
+To carry out image analysis, it is recommended to convert the usual color formats (e.g. RGB, CYMK) to the L*u*v* color space as the close values in the L*u*v*-space correspond more to visual perceptions of color proximity, as well adding the row and column indices (x,y).
+Each pixel is transformed to a 5-dimensional vector (x,y,L*, u*, v*) which is then input into the mean shift clustering.
 ```scala

   val sc = new SparkContext(conf)